 - 6 weeks after a one-level fusion

 - Up to 12 weeks after a multi-level fusion

-Neck braces are used to provide stability of the cervical spine after neck surgery, a trauma to the neck, or as an alternative to surgery.
-They are probably the type of spinal brace you most commonly see people wearing.
-There are several types available, including:
+Neck braces are used to provide stability to the cervical spine.
+Typically, after neck surgery, a trauma to the neck, or as an alternative to surgery.
+They are probably the type of spinal brace you most commonly see people wearing too.
+In fact, there are several types available, such as:

 This flexible brace is placed around the neck.
 It is typically used after a more rigid collar has been worn for severe healing.
 It is used as a transition to wearing no collar.